QuiGonAlex/ChatWithMemory/README.md

 - **Customization**: The choice of the LLMs is adjustable and supports modified and custom models as well.

 ## Installation
-To set up and use this notebook, follow these detailed steps:
+To set up and use this application, follow these detailed steps:

 ### Install Visual Studio Code
 1. If not already installed, download Visual Studio Code from [https://code.visualstudio.com/](https://code.visualstudio.com/).